 I Trapped The Devil: Explained- A Diabolically Complex Film

 Scott Poythress(Steve) is phenomenal.
-He delivers such a fevered, fidgety performance by the time he reveals his war room filled with seemingly unrelated newspaper clippings you are looking over your shoulder right along with him.
-His nervous energy is intoxicating to both Matt and Karen on screen and the audience.
+He delivers such a fevered, fidgety performance by the time he reveals his war room filled with seemingly unrelated newspaper clippings; you are looking over your shoulder right along with him.
+His nervous energy is intoxicating to Matt and Karen on screen and the audience.
 Steve is troubled.
-There is no doubt that he has always been a little different and the brothers, although bound by a chasm of history have an undercurrent of frustration and love.
+There is no doubt that he has always been a little different.
+Although bound by a chasm of history, the brothers have an undercurrent of frustration and love.
 It is a well-defined familiar relationship that is believable and relatable.

 A.J.
 Bowen(Matt) creates a lot with very little.
-In the hands of a lesser actor, Matt would be paper thin and dull.
-His lack of urgency coupled with an obvious affection for his brother helps produce an atmosphere that is both surreal and frustrating(in a good way).
+Matt would be paper-thin and dull in the hands of a lesser actor.
+His lack of urgency, coupled with an obvious affection for his brother, helps produce an atmosphere that is both surreal and frustrating(in a good way).
 Both Matt and Karen downplay their growing fear and instead become complacent in a possible kidnapping.
-At one point with an armed mad man who has already pointed a gun at them once and the source of all Evil right below them, they take a nap.
+At one point, with an armed mad man who has already pointed a gun at them once and the source of all Evil right below them, they take a nap.
 Moments of complete absurdity like this make this movie work.
 They are stressed out, tired from the drive, and committed to helping Steve, so a nap weirdly makes sense.
-You get lost in this dreary house with the trio all the while screaming at them to get out!
+You get lost in this dreary house with the trio, all the while screaming at them to get out!

-Does Steve really have the Devil locked up?
+Does Steve have the Devil locked up?
 Kudos to Lobo for answering that question early on without giving away all the goods.
 There most definitely is something evil in the basement.
 Who knows if it’s the Devil or just a demon.
-It doesn’t really matter as the results are the same.
+It doesn’t really matter as the results are the same in I Trapped The Devil.
 The trickster locked in the basement is anything he or she needs to be for each person.
 Some might need to see a beloved friend or family member, others an innocent person.
 The lesson is the same.
 Sometimes people who behave abnormally aren’t crazy.
-They are the sane ones who have been let in on a secret to large for them to carry.
+They are the sane ones who have been let in on a secret too large for them to carry.